How To Stop Constipation Naturally With These 11 Great Foods

 10. Quench Your Thirst With Water

-Finally, the last thing that you’ll want to turn to and while not a food, it’s one that can really help put the brakes on constipation is water.
+Next, you’ll want to turn to and while not a food, it’s one that can really help put the brakes on constipation is water.

 Often constipation occurs when you are in a dehydrated state, so by remedying this situation, you can resolve the constipation issue as well.